 Most Cocker Spaniels will be happy with a walk of 30 to 45 minutes once or twice a day.
 As much time as possible exploring off lead is best.
 Once the nose hits the ground they will want to go where it leads them.
 This is important for the mental enrichment of a spaniel.

 Most Cocker Spaniels are also very keen swimmers.
 In fact, they can be hard to keep out of the water.
-Swimming is an ideal exercise as it burns energy fast and is a no impact activity that doesn’t put a strain on the joints and bones and builds and maintains muscle.
+Swimming is an ideal exercise as it burns energy fast and is a no-impact activity that doesn’t put a strain on the joints and bones and builds and maintains muscle.
 For more on swimming exercise for dogs see here.